 - Fielding has partnered with the University of the Virgin Islands to launch UVI’s first PhD program.
 For the doctorate in Creative Leadership, students may opt to enroll in 20 Fielding graduate credits for a graduate certificate in Organizational Leadership and Development that counts toward their PhD degree.
 Fielding also provides students access to its vast digital library in Leadership Studies.

-- Fielding has signed a memorandum of understanding with the University of District Columbia (UDC) and Tulane Universityís Payson Center for Global Development to develop a doctoral degree program in urban leadership and entrepreneurship.
+- Fielding has partnered with the University of the District of Columbia (UDC) to launch a PhD in Urban Leadership and Entrepreneurship.
 This degree will be conferred by UDC with certain courses and expertise provided by Fielding faculty.

 - Fielding has established the Center for the Advancement of STEM Leadership in partnership with the University of the Virgin Islands, North Carolina Agricultural and Technological State University, and the Association of American Colleges & Universities.
 Affiliate colleges and universities include Claflin, Clark Atlanta, Coppin State, Dillard, Elizabeth City State, Fayetteville State, Hampton Harris-Stowe State, Jackson State University, Morehouse, Morgan State, North Carolina Agricultural and Technical State, Spelman, Tougaloo, and Tuskegee.

-To learn more about how to collaborate with Fielding, contact Dr. Orlando Taylor, VP for Strategic Initiatives and Research, at firstname.lastname@example.org or 805-898-4038.
+To learn more about how to collaborate with Fielding, contact Dr. Orlando Taylor, Distinguished Senior Advisor to the President at email@example.com or 805-898-4038.